viky-ai/website/blog/_posts/2019-11-21-Voice-Tech-Paris/2019-11-21-Voice-Tech-Paris.md

 Voice Recognition, NLP / NLU: state of the art and latest advanced research on these technologies

-Title: Speech recognition, NLP/NLU: state of the art and latest research developments on these technologies

 I will present the main parts that make up the NLP/NLU, and I will show the recent innovations on these different parts, why they work or not depending on their uses.
 The machine learning is discussed and I will show where it works, where it doesn't, and why.